A professional removing black mould.

 • Size of the property

-The more information you include in this listing, the better your outcome will be and the more you’ll have an idea when it comes to the cost of mould removal for your home.
-This makes it easier for the Tasker when they come to help you.
-It’s also a good idea to have everything listed, so they can refer to it later if needed.
+The more information you include in this listing, the better your outcome will be, and the more you’ll have an idea of the cost of mould removal for your home.
+This makes it easier for the Tasker to help you.
+It’s also a good idea to have everything listed so they can refer to it later if needed.

 FAQs about mould removal